gisat/georice/README.rst

 Instance ID refers to Sentinel hub instance contains Sentinel 1A and Sentinel 1B VH/VV scenes.
 Rice map generation consisting of three steps.
 Acquisition of orthorectified and Gamma 0 Backscattered scenes from SentinelHub, applying of SAR multi-temporal speckle filter developed by CNES.
 This step is optional.
-To use a filtering step require instal OTB module including SARMultiTempFiltering (http://tully.ups-tlse.fr/koleckt/georice/tree/master/filtering).
+To use a filtering step require instali OTB module including SARMultiTempFiltering.
 The last step is generation of classified rice map itself.

 Georice processor can be installed as a pure python package without installing filtering module.
 Or as dockerized application